deepfence/ThreatMapper/README.md

 # ThreatMapper - Runtime Threat Management and Attack Path Enumeration for Cloud Native

 Deepfence ThreatMapper hunts for threats in your production platforms, and ranks these threats based on their risk-of-exploit.
-It uncovers vulnerable software components, exposed secrets and deviations from good security practice.
+It uncovers vulnerable software components, exposed secrets, malwares and deviations from good security practice.
 ThreatMapper uses a combination of agent-based inspection and agent-less monitoring to provide the widest possible coverage to detect threats.

 With ThreatMapper's **ThreatGraph** visualization, you can then identify the issues that present the greatest risk to the security of your applications, and prioritize these for planned protection or remediation.